 - A. Active frontages required.
 Active frontages are required when specified in district regulations. - B. General standards.
-When an active frontage is required, it must: - (1) Be constructed as conditioned, occupiable interior space. - (2) Be at least 15 feet in depth, as measured from the exterior façade. - (3) Extend the full width and height of the building or parking garage story where it is required. - (4) Be only used for any combination of residential, commercial and office, craft manufacturing, or institutional occupancy, as allowed by district regulations. - (5) Not contain storage rooms. - (6) Meet applicable district regulations for transparent glass and pedestrian access.
+When an active frontage is required, it shall: - (1) Be constructed as conditioned, occupiable interior space. - (2) Be at least 15 feet in depth, as measured from the exterior façade. - (3) Be only used for any combination of residential, commercial and office, craft manufacturing, or institutional occupancy, as allowed by district regulations. - (4) Not contain storage rooms. - (5) Meet applicable district regulations for transparent glass and pedestrian access.